Markets

 The stock market remains one of the most popular types of online markets for day traders.
 Quite simply, you buy and sell shares of a company.

-Plus, if you do opt for day trading the stock market, you have a number of huge indices to choose from, including:
+Plus, if you do opt for day trading the stock market, you have several huge indices to choose from, including:

 Due to its popularity, you can also now find a wealth of stock market trading courses and other resources online, from books and PDFs to stock market forums, blogs, and live screeners.